 Six incoming scholarships are available each year to spend twelve weeks in chambers the summer after completing the LLM at Cambridge.
-Applications are made through the Cambridge Commonwealth Trust and Cambridge Overseas Trust.
+Applications are made through the Cambridge Commonwealth, European and International Trust.
 Scholars will spend time with two or three leading barrister's chambers as well as visiting various institutions such as the Supreme Court, the Faculty of Advocates in Edinburgh, the High Court in Belfast, the Royal Courts of Justice and the Old Bailey.

 Further details regarding entry onto the LLM course can be found on the website of the University of Cambridge's Faculty of Law.
 Information on the numerous scholarships available from the Cambridge Commonwealth Trust, and its sister organistion the Cambridge Overseas Trust, can be found on their website - www.cambridgetrusts.org.